symblai/symbl-docs/conversation-api/concepts/summarization.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Symbl's Conversational Intelligence distills important conversation messages and creates succinct Summaries.
+Symbl's Conversation Intelligence distills important conversation messages and creates succinct Summaries.

 Summaries helps you save time required to grasp the contents of a conversation.
 Using Summary API, you can create Summaries in real-time or after the conversation has ended.
 You can also create Summaries for chat or email messages.